FlavScents AInsights Entry for 2,3,5-Trimethyl Pyrazine

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, 2,3,5-trimethyl pyrazine is considered safe at typical usage levels, with an established ADI and a wide margin of safety.
-Dermal exposure in fragrance applications is generally low risk, with no significant irritation or sensitization reported.
-Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be observed in manufacturing settings.
-The risk profiles for food and fragrance applications are similar, with no major differences noted.
+For oral exposure, 2,3,5-trimethyl pyrazine is considered safe at typical flavor use levels, with no specific ADI established but generally accepted under the threshold of toxicological concern (TTC) principles.
+Dermal exposure in fragrance applications shows low irritation potential, and it is not a known sensitizer, aligning with IFRA guidelines.
+Inhalation exposure is minimal due to its low volatility, but occupational exposure should be managed with standard safety practices.
+The risk profiles for food and fragrance applications are similar, with no significant differences noted.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature